 Daily regimen (dinacharya)

-When you begin your day with a routine, it sets you up for a stress-free day which helps you keep vata in balance.
-Healthy daily routine include waking up early in the morning every day, giving special attention to your eyes, meditating, practicing yoga, breathing exercise for 5-10 minutes, having warm and fresh breakfast which include apple, orange, and other fresh fruits.
-Practicing daily routine brings discipline in your life which is effective in relieving stress.
+When you begin your day with a routine, it sets you up for a stress-free day which helps you keep Vata in balance.
+A healthy daily routine includes waking up early in the morning every day, giving special attention to your eyes, meditating, practising yoga, breathing exercise for 5-10 minutes, having a warm and fresh breakfast which include apple, orange, and other fresh fruits.
+Practising daily routine brings discipline to your life which is effective in relieving stress.
 Shirodhara

 Medicated water, herbal oils and medicated milk are poured on the forehead through a special method for 30 to 45 minutes.
 It reduces anxiety, depression and mental stress and rejuvenates the central nervous system.